RedPointGlobal/redpoint-rpi/README.md

 ### RPI Services Access URLs

-To view the RPI endpoints, use the following kubectl command.
-This command lists all the ingress resources in the redpoint-rpi namespace, showing you the configured endpoints.
+To interact with RPI services, such as client login or using the integration API, you need to obtain the URL endpoints exposed by the ingress.
+Use the following command to list the ingresses in the redpoint-rpi namespace
 ```
 kubectl get ingress --namespace redpoint-rpi
 ```
 Initially, you might not see an IP address for your endpoints.
-This delay is normal and occurs because it takes some time for the ingress load balancer to be provisioned.
+This is normal and occurs because provisioning the ingress load balancer takes some time.
 If no IP address is displayed, wait a few minutes and then re-run the command.
 Once the load balancer is ready, you should see output similar to the following, where ```<Load Balancer IP>``` will be replaced with the actual IP address:
 ```
 NAME           HOSTS                                   ADDRESS              PORTS     AGE
-redpoint-rpi   redpointrpi-config.example.com          <Load Balancer IP>   80, 443   32d
+redpoint-rpi   rpi-configeditor.example.com           <Load Balancer IP>   80, 443   32d
-redpoint-rpi   redpointrpi.example.com                 <Load Balancer IP>   80, 443   32d
+redpoint-rpi   rpi-client.example.com                 <Load Balancer IP>   80, 443   32d
-redpoint-rpi   redpointrpi-integrationapi.example.com  <Load Balancer IP>   80, 443   32d
+redpoint-rpi   rpi-integrationapi.example.com         <Load Balancer IP>   80, 443   32d
-redpoint-rpi   redpointrpi-realtime.example.com        <Load Balancer IP>   80, 443   32d
+redpoint-rpi   rpi-realtime.example.com               <Load Balancer IP>   80, 443   32d
 ```
-After completing the default installation, the next crucial step involves setting up your DNS:

-Add a DNS record in your DNS zone.
-This record should point to the IP address of the load balancer provided by your Kubernetes ingress.
-This setup ensures that the domain names you use (like redpointrpi.example.com) correctly route to your RPI instance.
+Add DNS records for the above hosts in your DNS zone.
+This ensures that the domain names you use for example ```rpi-client.example.com``` correctly route to your RPI instance.

-With the DNS configuration in place, you're ready to access the RPI interfaces:
+With the DNS configuration in place, RPI Services can be accessed at the follwing addresses:
 ```
 rpi-configeditor.example.com                              # Configuration editor
 rpi-client.example.com                                    # RPI Client